KRFOSS/kali-docs/nethunter/nethunter-rootless/index.md

 ## Tips:

-1. Run `apt update && apt full-upgrade` first thing after installation.
+1. Run `sudo apt update && sudo apt full-upgrade` first thing after installation.
 If you have plenty of storage space available you might want to run `apt install kali-linux-default` as well.
 2. Firefox won't work on unrooted devices.
 Just replace it with Chromium via:
    `apt remove firefox-esr`
    `apt install chromium`